alyssah1/React-portfolio/README.md

 # Created by Alyssa Hollowell

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the application directory, you can run:

 ### `npm start`